-People cooperate to enjoy mutually satisfying relationships, create productive organizations, maintain societal institutions, and conserve valuable resources.
-Yet, all-too-often people fail to cooperate.
 The Amsterdam Cooperation Lab (ACL) is composed of behavioral and social scientists interested in understanding why, when, and how humans cooperate.
-We apply experimental methods, field methods, and meta-analysis, to test theory about human cooperation.
+We use experimental methods, field methods, and meta-analysis, to test theories about human cooperation.